 From 2010 to early 2014, Anthony was Program Director of the Master of Project Management Degree (Open Universities Australia).
 This role included program management and development of new initiatives including the introduction of a range of specialist masters degrees, as well as teaching within the master's program, and related research and publication.

-Anthony is currently working through a PhD research project ("The Project Management Office: factors that drive effective deployment in Australia"), while performing a range of functions within the UniSA Master of Project Management program, including:
+Anthony has recently completed a PhD research project, "The Project Management Office: critical factors influencing selection and deployment decisions in Australia", while performing a range of functions within the UniSA Master of Project Management program, including:

-PhD currently in progress, titled, 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.
+PhD (conferred Dec 2023) titled: 'The Project Management Office: critical factors influencing selection and deployment decisions in Australia'.

 Research